zenomt/pikchr-cmd/README.md

 standalone or with other markup languages too.

-This tool uses the [C reference implementation of Pikchr by Richard Hipp][DRH] which is included here for convenience, as permitted by its generous license.
+This tool uses the [C reference implementation of Pikchr by Richard Hipp][DRH] which is included here for convenience (as permitted by its generous license).

 <div style="max-width:755px"><svg xmlns='http://www.w3.org/2000/svg' viewBox="0 0 755.453 217.44">
 <polygon points="164.16,37.44 152.64,41.76 152.64,33.12" style="fill:rgb(0,0,0)"/>